Kotlin/kotlin-spec/docs/kotlin.core/type-inference.md

 > }
 > ```

-Smart cast sources are introduced by:
+Smart casts are introduced by the following Kotlin constructions.

 - Conditional expressions (`if` and `when`);
 - Elvis operator (operator `?:`);